Apple TV+ Is Finally Coming — Here's How To Watch

 What can you watch on Apple TV+?

 All of this new content is ad-free and available to be downloaded to watch offline, which is a huge win (like, a game changer for my flights from here on out), especially considering Apple TV+'s relatively low cost next to other services.
-By comparison, Disney+ costs $6.99, Hulu with ads costs $5.99, HBO Now costs $14.99 with HBO Max projected to cost $16-$17 per month, Netflix starts at $8.99 per month, and Amazon Prime Video costs $8.99 per month (if you don't already have Amazon Prime).
+By comparison Netflix starts at £5.99 per month, and Amazon Prime Video costs £7.99 per month (if you don't already have Amazon Prime).

 Where can you watch Apple TV+?